Aotearoa New Zealand Immunisation Conference 2025 and pre-conference workshop

 Associate Professor Hazel Clothier is the lead epidemiologist at the Murdoch Children’s Research Institute and the programme lead for post-licensure vaccinology at the Centre for Health Analytics at the University of Melbourne, Australia.
 She is also a senior epidemiologist at with the Global Vaccine Data Network (GVDN).
 She has extensive experience in public health, vaccine safety surveillance and communicable disease outbreak and response within Australian and Pacific programmes of health.

-Professor David Murdoch is chief scientist at the Institute of Environmental Science and Research (ESR) and a Distinguished Professor at the University of Otago based in Ōtautahi/Christchurch.
+Professor David Murdoch is chief scientist at the NZ Institute for Public Health and Forensic Science (PHF Science) and a Distinguished Professor at the University of Otago based in Ōtautahi/Christchurch.
 A clinical microbiologist and infectious diseases physician by background, he has particular interests in the epidemiology, diagnosis and prevention through vaccination of respiratory infections.
 David was founding co-director of One Health Aotearoa, the first collaboration in New Zealand to bring together researchers in human, animal and environmental health on a national scale.
 He is a member of both Pharmac’s Immunisation Advisory Group and the Ministry of Health’s National Immunisation Technical Advisory Group.

 Professor Sir Collin Tukuitonga is a Niuean Public Health Medicine Specialist.
 He is currently Associate Dean Pacific at the University of Auckland Faculty of Medical and Health Sciences, Co-director for the University of Auckland Research Centre for Pacific and Global Health (Te Poutoko Ora a Kiwa), and Professor of Public Health.
 Collin is a career public servant with extensive experience in New Zealand, the Pacific and internationally.